vectorete/business-network-topology/README.md

 ### ✨ Features <a id="features"></a>

-- **VLAN Segmentation**: Segregates traffic for better security and performance.
+- **VLAN Segmentation**: Isolates traffic to improve security, avoiding lateral movement as far as possible, and performance.
-- **DMZ Configuration**: Protects external-facing servers while preventing unauthorized access to internal systems.
+- **DMZ Configuration**: Separates the servers, running services, from the internal network to shield them from direct exposure to the internet.
-- **Multiple Firewalls**: Ensures layered security from external threats and internal vulnerabilities.
+- **Multiple Firewalls**: Provides layered protection against external attacks and internal vulnerabilities.
 - **Managed Switches**: Provides control over network traffic and improves scalability.
-- **Security Measures**: Includes NIDS, honeypot, and a web application firewall to protect against various threats.
+- **Security Measures**: Includes NIDS and a web application firewall to protect against various threats.
+It also has a honeypot to lure attackers and provide useful information of their pattern of attack.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>